• About

 • Amazing Flavor – You will never buy storebought sauce again once you taste this recipe and realize how easy it is to make at home!

 • Easy To Make – This recipe only requires one pot, a measuring cup, a couple of measuring spoons, and a mixing spoon.
-It’s basically a dump and simmer recipe that requires minimal hands-on time and ingredients!
+It’s basically a dump-and-simmer recipe that requires minimal hands-on time and ingredients!

 • Minimal Ingredients – Other than the San Marzano tomatoes and maybe the parmesan rind, everything else should be found right in your pantry.